gobbez/colour-memo/README.md

 # Colour Memo

-Memory game with colours made with React.
+Memory game with colours made with React and Python Django as backend.

 ## Features